-Food industry occupational skin disprders are a threat to health and efficiency in the workplace that goes largely unreported.
-With no clear guidelines for skin care best practice, there is insufficient perception of the problem and a lack of understanding of the consequences of poor skin health.
+Food industry occupational skin disorders are a threat to health and efficiency in the workplace that goes largely unreported.
+With no clear guidelines for skin care best practice there is insufficient perception of the problem and a lack of understanding of the consequences of poor skin health.

 “The overall prevalence of dermatitis among current/recent workers was 9.8%, representing approximately 15.2 million workers with dermatitis.”

 Prevalence of Dermatitis in the Working Population, United States, 2010 National Health Interview Survey

 “The incidence of occupational skin disease may be underestimated by 10-50 times”.